Black Friday Super Sale! Up to 30% off!

 PRINCE2 professionals are in huge demand!

-PMI’s 2021 talent gap report (PMI (2021).
-Talent Gap: Ten-Year Employment Trends, Costs, and Global Implications) predicted a rise in the need for project managers and project professionals over the next decade, and we are already seeing this come to light.
-PRINCE2 job adverts are up 80.9% on last year, and the pay for PRINCE2 jobs has risen as well – now 8.7% higher year-on-year!
-(Source: Adzuna) Salaries are increasing and endless opportunities are opening up too.
+PMI’s 2021 Talent Gap Report predicted a rise in the need for project managers and project professionals over the next decade, and we are already seeing this come to light.
+PRINCE2 job adverts are up 23% on last year, and the pay has risen as well - now 11.3% higher year-on-year!
+Salaries are increasing and endless opportunities are opening up too.

-You may ask, Why is this?
-The short answer is that PRINCE2 is recognised globally as a process-based method which provides project professionals with a firm grounding of how to successfully and effectively manage a project.
+You may ask, why is this?
+The short answer is that PRINCE2 is recognised globally as a process-based method which provides project professionals with a firm grounding in how to successfully and effectively manage a project.
 Essentially, PRINCE2 training provides the candidate with the framework for project success, and being PRINCE2 qualified provides evidence that the candidate has these skills in their toolkit.

-In their aforementioned report, PMI identifies three reasons for there being a talent gap in the project field.
-(Meaning there is a higher demand for professionals versus the supply of talent.)
+In their aforementioned report, PMI identifies three reasons for there being a talent gap in the project field (a higher demand for professionals versus the supply of talent).
 Firstly, they noted an increase in the number of jobs requiring project management-oriented skills.
 Along with a higher demand for project professionals in emerging and developing countries due to economic growth.
 And finally, the rate of retirement from the workforce is a contributing factor.

 Entry level PRINCE2 positions start at £35,000 per year, while most experienced workers make in the region of £60,000 per year.
 And so, it is evident that, as well as helping you to manage projects more effectively, PRINCE2 training can help you achieve your goals and progress in a promising career.

-Our PRINCE2 training courses begin at Foundation level, where you will form a good grounding and understanding of the PRINCE2 methods and processes.
-There are no prerequisites for this course, and you needn’t even be working in the field to take the course.
+Our PRINCE2 training courses begin at Foundation level, where you will form a good grounding and understanding of the PRINCE2 method and processes.
+There are no prerequisites for this course, and you don’t even need to be working in the field to take the course.

 Once qualified, there is the opportunity to progress to PRINCE2 Practitioner level.
-By passing this course you become a Registered PRINCE2 Practitioner.
-The examination measures whether the candidate can demonstrate sufficient ability to apply and tailor PRINCE2 to the running and managing of a project.
+By passing this course you become a registered PRINCE2 Practitioner.
+The examination measures whether the candidathttps://www.prince2.com/geolocate/uk/training/prince2/practitioner-with-exam/onlinee can demonstrate sufficient ability to apply and tailor PRINCE2 to the running and managing of a project.
 A successful Practitioner candidate should, with suitable direction, be able to start applying the method to a real project.

 Take a look at our courses, find out more on our PRINCE2 FAQs page, or talk to us!
 Our knowledgeable team is on hand if you have any queries.